techmusubi/Wazuh-SOC-Lab/README.md

 ### 2. Wazuh Manager Deployment
 * **Docker Orchestration:** Utilized a custom `docker-compose.yml` to provision the Wazuh indexer, manager, and dashboard.
-* **Service Verification:** Successfully initialized the containers and verified that all management services were in a "Running" state.
+* **Service Verification:** Successfully initialized the containers and verified all management services are in a "Running" state.

 ![Manager Deployment Result](assets/ManagerResult.png)